klausbrunner/solarpositioning/README.md

 ### Notes on sunrise, sunset, and twilight

 * Calculation is based on the usual correction of 0.833° on the zenith angle, i.e. sunrise and sunset are assumed to occur when the center of the solar disc is 50 arc-minutes below the horizon.
+While commonly used, this fixed value fails to account for the varying effects of atmospheric refraction.
+Calculated and apparent sunrise and sunset times may easily differ by several minutes (cf. [Wilson 2018](https://doi.org/10.37099/mtu.dc.etdr/697)).
 * As a general note on accuracy, Jean Meeus advises that "giving rising or setting times .. more accurately than to the nearest minute makes no sense" (_Astronomical Algorithms_).
 Errors increase the farther the position from the equator, i.e. values for polar regions are much less reliable.
 * The SPA sunset/sunrise algorithm is one of the most accurate ones around.
-Results of this implementation correspond very closely to the [NOAA calculator](http://www.esrl.noaa.gov/gmd/grad/solcalc/)'s, with maximum differences of just a few seconds even for polar regions.
+Results of this implementation correspond very closely to the [NOAA calculator](http://www.esrl.noaa.gov/gmd/grad/solcalc/)'s.

 ### What's this "delta T" thing?